VB6Hobbyst7/FB-Gameboy/README.md

 ```
 ./fbgb rom.gb
 ```
-Games get saved and loaded automatically when you start/stop the emulator.
+Games are saved and loaded automatically when you start/stop the emulator.
 The savegames are stored in the "saves"-folder.

 #### Controls
 - [WASD] Moving